 Yes, we are fully accredited by the Higher learning Commission (HLC), the Accrediting Association of Seventh-day Adventist (AAA) and the Federal Aviation Administration (FAA).
-Andrews is currently a Part 61 Flight School, and will be converting to a Part 141 School over the summer.
-We will also offer the Letter of Authorization that allows Airline Transport Pilots to get their ATP with 1000 hours, rather than 1500.
+Part 141 flight trraining that leads to the Letter of Authorization that allows Airline Transport Pilots (ATP) to get their ATP with 1000 hours, rather than 1500.
 Saving you money and time.
 The Aircraft Maintenance Technician School is Part 147.

 What type of experience does your senior Faculty & Staff have?

-Our senior Faculty & Staff have many years of aviation experience ranging from mission flying, corporate, airline environment, cargo, and military flying, and wrenching on aircraft for most of their lives.
+Our senior Faculty & Staff have many years of aviation experience ranging from mission flying, corporate, airline environment, cargo, and military flying, and maintaining aircraft for most of their lives.